Keyboard shortcuts

 }

-• Optionals: T? returns check the native pointer against nullptr before wrapping; absent struct optionals become null.
+• Optionals: T? returns check the native pointer against nullptr before wrapping; absent optionals become null.
+A boxed optional scalar is dereferenced, then the box is freed with weaveffi_free_bytes.

 Callbacks and listeners